cse110-sp24-group4/cse110-sp24-group4/docs/styleguide-js.md

 2. While JavaScript does not differentiate between `"` and `'`, it could be confusing to someone with a background in another language where `'` denotes a character or a string with no support of backslash escapes.
 3. JSON notation is written with double quotes.

+> **Note**: While JavaScript makes no distiction between `"` and `'`, as many on our team are first-time JavaScript developers, we will do everything we can to avoid confusion on their part.

 #### 5.4.2 No line continuations

 *Do not* use line continuations as it reduces readability and can lead to tricky errors.
 Instead use concatenation of smaller string literals if the 80 column limit is exceeded by a string literal.